universalbit-dev/gekko-m4-globular-cluster/strategies/indicators/readme.md

 - **Logic**: Implements the Linear Regression Curve (LRC) indicator.
 - **Purpose**: Used to identify the general direction of a trend over a specified period by fitting a linear regression line to the price data.

+### MACD.js (Moving Average Convergence Divergence)
+- **Logic**: Implements the Moving Average Convergence Divergence (MACD) indicator.
+- **Purpose**: Used to identify potential buy and sell signals by comparing short-term and long-term Exponential Moving Averages (EMAs) and their divergences.

 ### DEMA.js (Double Exponential Moving Average)
 - **Logic**: Implements the Double Exponential Moving Average (DEMA) indicator.
 - **Purpose**: Used to reduce lag compared to a traditional Exponential Moving Average (EMA), providing a more responsive indicator to price changes.